-Mariana Morais Sizzles In Tiny Black Bikini: ‘Froze My Ninnies Off For These Pics’
+Mariana Morais Sizzles In Tiny Black Bikini: 'Froze My Ninnies Off For These Pics'

 "Your so cute and that body is incredible," added a fourth follower with red heart emoji.

 Last month, Mariana shared an update that featured her looking smoking hot in a tiny purple bikini that had clear straps and a thong back.
-The post consisted of six pictures that saw her posing near a waterfall in Costa Rica.
+The post consisted of six pictures where she posed near a waterfall in Costa Rica.
 She stood in shallow water while she flaunted her fit physique.